Skip to Content

 You can make a payment online through our secure e-services website.

-Please enter the biller code 3251 and use the 'Assessment Number' on your rates notice as your reference number.
+Please enter the biller code 3251 and use the 'Payment Reference Number' found on your rates notice.

 Visit an Australia Post outlet to make payment via cash, cheque, money order or debit card.